-The Agency's determination to reduce the Appellant's Family Assistance on the grounds that Appellant refused to cooperate or participate in the assessment process was not correct and is reversed.
+The Agency's determination to reduce the Appellant's Family Assistance on the grounds that Appellant refused to cooperate or participate in the assessment process was not correct.

-1. The Agency is directed to reinstate the Appellant's grant of Family Assistance and to restore any assistance withheld as a result of the Agency's action retroactive to the date of reduction.
+1. The Agency is directed to continue the Appellant's grant of Family Assistance and to restore any assistance withheld as a result of the Agency's action retroactive to the date of reduction.